Travel With Kaede

 Nanming, the riverside district south of the water, is where I would personally book, and it is a close call.
 This is Jiaxiu Tower territory: the Ming pavilion glowing on the river after dark, Qingyun Market running late, Erqi Road a short walk away.
 Stay in Nanming if food is the organizing principle of your trip and you want the river promenade for a night walk.
 It is marginally less convenient than Yunyan for shopping and the Qianling side of town, and the area right around the train station is charmless, so aim for the river rather than the rails.
 The Sheraton Guiyang Hotel sits right on this stretch.

 Guanshanhu is the new Guiyang, the lake-and-parks district that the big-data industry built, and it only suits a specific traveler.
-Hotels here are newer, larger and often cheaper for the standard you get, with the Hyatt Regency and Renaissance both close to Guanshanhu Park, and the district works well if you have business at the exhibition center or simply want space and quiet.
+Hotels here are newer, larger and often cheaper for the standard you get.
+The Hyatt Regency Guiyang is the district's flagship, sitting close to Guanshanhu Park with the Renaissance nearby, and it is consistently the best international five-star value in the city precisely because it is out here rather than downtown.
+The district works well if you have business at the exhibition center or simply want space and quiet.
 Stay in Guanshanhu knowing the trade: you are a metro ride or a 20 to 30 minute Didi from the old-city food streets, and the evenings around you are malls, not markets.

 Huaguoyuan is the wildcard that shows up in budget-minded reports.
 It is a vast forest of residential high-rises southwest of the center, anchored by the twin towers that light up at night, with endless cheap apartment-hotels and a Line 3 metro connection.
 Stay near Huaguoyuan if price per square meter is the priority and you do not mind crowds, uneven quality and a district that is pure local density rather than sightseeing.
 First-timers with a normal budget should stay central instead.